coralproject/ask-docs/docs_dir/products/askuserguide.md

 ![Form-builder](https://raw.githubusercontent.com/losowsky/docs/master/docs_dir/images/formbuilder2.gif)

-To add a question, simply click on a question type located in the left panel or drag and drop that question into the form builder.
+To add a question, click on a question type located in the left panel or drag and drop that question into the form builder.
 You can rearrange questions by dragging a question by its number and dropping it into the correct location, or by using the up and down action buttons on a question.

 #### Understanding Question Types
 <p align="center">
 <img src="https://raw.githubusercontent.com/losowsky/docs/ask-user-guide/docs_dir/images/questiontypes.png" width="400">
 </p>
 Ask offers 7 question types to choose from, giving your readers a variety of ways to answer and share their stories.
-- **Short Answer**: Ideal for short answers such as a name, city, favorite dog breed, etc. This will give your readers a single line text input area for their response.
+- **Short Answer**: Ideal for answers such as a name, city, favorite dog breed, etc. This will give your readers a single-line text input area for their response.
 You have the option to set a character limit (or minimum).
 - **Long Answer**: Use this question type for more open-ended questions that may result in reponses of a few sentences or paragraphs.
 You can also enable minimum and maximum character limits for this question type.
-- **Numbers**: Fairly self explanitory, use this when you are asking for an answer that is a numerical value.
+- **Numbers**: Use this when you are asking for an answer that is a numerical value.
 (If you are looking for readers to submit their phone numbers for follow up, we have a separate question type for that!)
 You have the option to set a value minimum or maximum.
 - **Multiple Choice**: Give your readers a few answers to choose from.
-You can also enable, an "other" option to let them provide their answer.
+You can also enable an "other" option to let them provide an answer in a text field.
-- **Email**: Looking to potentially follow up with some of your readers?
+- **Email**: Looking to follow up with some of your readers?
 Ask for their email address with this field.
 This field is designated as ["Reader Info"]() by default.
 - **Date**: You can use this field to verify an age minimum.
 Readers will be able to choose the date with a calendar picker or by entering the date manually.
 - **Phone Number**: Make it easy to follow up by phone.
 This field is designated as ["Reader Info"]() by default.